Tagline: They paid for a holiday of a lifetime… with their lives

 Writer: Greydon Clark

 The movie’s plot is simple and preposterous in equal measures.
-After an experimental subject escapes the clutches of the most useless security team in cinema history, it embarks on an all-out rampage of death and destruction, and for a while it seems to have good intentions, taking vengeance on a couple of no good punks after they beat and rob a citizen who takes the time to feed it.
-Later, it even intercedes during a rape scene, but soon enough it just thinks Fu@k it, and decides to kill everyone, which is all fine and dandy because the cast are a hodgepodge of veritable douchebags who are ripe for the clawing.
+After an experimental subject escapes the clutches of the most useless security team in cinema history, it embarks on an all-out rampage of death and destruction, and for a while it seems to have good intentions, taking vengeance on a couple of no good punks after they beat and rob a good-hearted citizen who takes the time to feed it.
+Later, it even intercedes during a rape scene, but soon enough it just thinks Fu*k it, and decides to kill everyone, which is all fine and dandy because the cast are a hodgepodge of veritable douchebags ripe for the clawing.

-With the cast from Saved by the Bell . . . scratch that . . .
+With the cast from Saved by the Bell . . . wait, scratch that . . .
 California Dreams in charge of a complex sea vessel, nothing can go wrong, right?
 Well, asides from some truly abortive acting, ambiguous storytelling (did they have the original party or not?), startling exposition and inconsistent special effects, yes, just about everything, particularly when one of the girls decides to pick up a certain stray cat and take it along for the ride.

 Either way, it worked out for him in the end.